weaviate/weaviate-io/developers/weaviate/quickstart/index.md

     - If you do not wish to, you can set this to `none`.
 :::

 Create a `Question` class with a vectorizer as shown below.
 We will use an inference service API, which will create vector embeddings for us.
+The class definition includes suggested basic configurations to get started with.

 import CodeAutoschemaMinimumSchema from '/_includes/code/quickstart.autoschema.minimum.schema.mdx'